 pursue a career in academic pediatric cardiology.
 You will also want a supportive atmosphere with faculty and co-fellows who are sensitive to your needs.

-The faculty in the division of cardiology at Children's Hospital of Michigan and Wayne State University School of Medicine are dedicated to the instruction and guidance of our fellows.
-We know that in three short years you will be joining us in the small
+The faculty in the division of cardiology at Children's Hospital of Michigan and Central Michigan University School of Medicine are dedicated to the instruction and guidance of our fellows.
+We know that in three short years you will be joining us in the

 Children's Hospital of Michigan is consistently ranked among the nation's top pediatric hospitals.
-There are 16 full time pediatric cardiologists here with all subspecialties represented.
-We have two brand new advanced catheterization laboratories and
+There are 20 faculty pediatric cardiologists here with all subspecialties represented.
+We have two advanced catheterization laboratories and the latest

-the latest echo and stress equipment.
-The Children's Hospital of Michigan is located in the heat of a large urban area offering the fellows exposure to the whole gamut of congenital and acquired heart disease.
+echo and stress equipment.
+The Children's Hospital of Michigan is located in the heart of a large urban area offering the fellows exposure to the whole gamut of congenital and acquired heart disease.

 The curriculum is designed to provide a maximum exposure to develop clinical skills and at the same time train the fellows in research skills which will enable them to complete successfully for academic pediatric cardiology positions.
 Thus, the first